wp-plugins/multi-rating/readme.txt

 == Upgrade Notice ==

-= 2.2.3 =
-On hover CSS changes to star icons.
-No functional changes.

 == Changelog ==

+= 2.2.4 =
+* New report which shows number of entries per day
+* Ability to export rating results to a CSV file

 = 2.2.3 (07/07/2014) =
-* added on hover color for star rating select
+* Added on hover color for star rating select

 = 2.2.2 (29/05/2014) =
 * Fixed missing category_id attribute to display_top_rating_results shortcode